top of page

-The underlying cause of PCOS is a result of a complex interaction of genetic, epigenetic and environmental factors.[1]
+The underlying cause of PMOS is a result of a complex interaction of genetic, epigenetic and environmental factors.[1]
 Genetic factors relate to how individual or groups of genes are implicated in health and disease.[2]
 Epigenetic factors relate to how genes are expressed or function, in response to the environmental factors within the womb or later in life.[3]
 Environmental factors include lifestyle, diet, stress/trauma and exposure to endocrine-disrupting chemicals (EDCs),[4] natural or man-made chemicals that may mimic, block or interfere with the body’s hormones.[5]

-PCOS has been linked with a variety of forms of stress/trauma beyond the scope of managing a chronic condition and its associated symptoms and health complications:
+PMOS has been linked with a variety of forms of stress/trauma beyond the scope of managing a chronic condition and its associated symptoms and health complications:

 EDCs span a huge number of different chemicals that we are exposed to through a range of sources including the foods we consume, medications, cosmetics, household chemicals, plastic packaging and air-borne industrial pollutants.[27]